The Industrialist: Editions

 There are four different editions available: a regular jewel case with 10 tracks, a digi-book available in North America containing two bonus tracks and the album's concept as written by Burton C. Bell included in the booklet.
 There are two editions exclusive in Europe; the first being a regular digipak with two bonus tracks, and the second being a limited fan box containing a stand-alone mask containing the digipak and a certificate, limited to 1,000 copies worldwide.
 The story is omitted from the European releases.
 However, once all 'special editions' are out of print, the band intends to make the conceptual story book on the North American 'special edition' release available in PDF format on the band's website.
 The Japanese edition comes with an acoustic version of "Timelessness" from Obsolete, dubbed "Timelessness II".

 Re-Industrialized

-On June 23, 2023, nearly 11 years after the release of The Industrialist, the album was re-released as Re-Industrialized with live drums done by then-drummer Mike Heller, a new mix done by Greg Reely, new guitar passages by Dino Cazares, and featuring five bonus tracks, including three covers: "Landfill" by Pitchshifter, "Saturation" by Sonic Violence, and "Passing Complexion" Big Black.
+On June 23, 2023, nearly 11 years after the release of The Industrialist, the album was re-released as Re-Industrialized with live drums done by then-drummer Mike Heller, a new mix done by Greg Reely, new guitar passages by Dino Cazares, and featuring five bonus tracks, including three covers: "Landfill" by Pitchshifter, "Saturation" by Sonic Violence, and "Passing Complexion" by Big Black.